 For a noteworthy HDR viewing experience, a display needs a much higher brightness and contrast ratio with local dimming, but these monitors are also much more expensive.

 With the ASUS VG289Q, you just get a glimpse of what HDR can do.
-Some HDR content will look a bit better, some will not; usually console games benefit more from this type of HDR support than PC content.
+Some HDR content will look a bit better, and some will not.
+Usually, console games benefit more from this type of HDR support than PC content.

-Due to the monitor’s wide color gamut, colors will be more saturated and lifelike, but you can use the provided sRGB emulation mode in case you want to restrict the color reproduction to ~100% sRGB for more accurate output.
+Due to the monitor’s wide color gamut, colors will be more saturated and lifelike.
+Still, you can use the provided sRGB emulation mode in case you want to restrict the color reproduction to ~100% sRGB for more accurate output.
 Just how accurate this mode will be, however, depends on the factory calibration of the individual unit.

 Moving on, the ASUS VG289Q 4K monitor supports AMD FreeSync with a 40-60Hz variable refresh rate (VRR) range over both HDMI and DisplayPort.

-FreeSync works without issues with compatible GeForce cards even though the monitor is not certified by NVIDIA, but your mileage may vary here as different units of the monitor could behave differently.
+FreeSync works without issues with compatible GeForce cards even though it’s not officially certified by NVIDIA.

-Due to the narrow VRR range, once your FPS (Frames Per Second) rate dips below 40FPS, FreeSync will stop working until your FPS rate is back within the range since the monitor doesn’t support LFC (Low Framerate Compensation).
+Due to the narrow VRR range, once your FPS (Frames Per Second) dips below 40FPS, FreeSync will stop working until your frame rate is back within the range since the monitor doesn’t support LFC (Low Framerate Compensation).

-Next, the response time speed is 5ms GtG and there’s no prominent ghosting or motion blur in fast-paced video games.
-You can use the TraceFree feature in the OSD (On-Screen Display) menu to adjust the response time overdrive.
+Next, the response time speed is 5ms GtG, and there’s no prominent ghosting or motion blur in fast-paced video games.
+You can use the TraceFree feature in the OSD (On-Screen Display) menu to tweak the response time overdrive.

 Other features include Shadow Boost (alters the gamma curvature for better visibility of objects in shadows) and two different HDR modes: HDR Cinema and HDR Gaming.

-There are plenty of picture adjustment tools available including saturation, sharpness, color temperature, skin tone (reddish, yellowish, and natural) and the standard brightness/contrast settings; there are no gamma presets though.
+There are plenty of picture adjustment tools available, including saturation, sharpness, color temperature, skin tone (reddish, yellowish and natural) and standard brightness/contrast settings.
+There are no gamma presets, though.

-ASUS also offers the VividPixel and ASCR (dynamic contrast ratio) features which we recommend turning off for the optimal picture quality.
+ASUS also offers the VividPixel and ASCR (dynamic contrast ratio) features, which we recommend turning off for the best picture quality.

-The picture quality is excellent out of the box, though you may want to reduce the brightness a bit.
+The picture quality is excellent out of the box, though you might want to decrease the brightness a bit.

-However, since every unit of the monitor is at least slightly different, we recommend checking how your monitor handles the tests on this website, and tinkering with the controls a bit in order to get the most out of your monitor.
+However, since every unit of the monitor is at least slightly different, we recommend checking how your monitor handles the tests on this website and tinkering with the controls a bit to get the most out of your monitor.

 As it’s the case with all monitors, there is some backlight bleeding and IPS glow noticeable, but nothing excessive.